By Meagan Mora, Special for CraftyChica.com

 I found an awesome Cruella Deville pair that Ava instantly loved.

 I put them on the list.
 We were going to be there for three days so I wanted to make more than one pair.
 I wanted something different for the next pair.
 Something no one else would have.

-Then it hit me, Beauty and the Beast Enchanted Rose inspired ears!
+Beauty and the Beast Enchanted Rose DIY Mickey Ears

 Ava was pretty impressed too, as you can see!